Open-EO/openeo-vue-components/README.md

 **Properties:**

 - `data` (array\<object>|object, required): The data to show in the list.
 Usually an array, but if an object is given the key of the elements is used as the default identifier.
 Each value of the array or object must be an object.
-- `identifierKey` (string|null): The key in the object to use as identifiers (first line of the list).
+- `identifierKey` / `identifier-key` (string|null): The key in the object to use as identifiers (first line of the list).
 If not `null`, overrides the default identifier set from object keys.
 Defaults to `id`.
-- `summaryKey` (string|null): The key in the object to use as summary (second line of the list).
+- `summaryKey` / `summary-key` (string|null): The key in the object to use as summary (second line of the list).
 If set to `null`, no summary is shown.
 Defaults to `summary`.
-- `externalSearchTerm` (string|null): Pass a string if a search term is injected from an external source and no search box should be shown.
+- `externalSearchTerm` / `external-search-term` (string|null): Pass a string if a search term is injected from an external source and no search box should be shown.
 Default to `null`, which will show a search box in the component itself so that users can filter the data by identifier and summary.
-- `searchPlaceholder` (string): A text to show as a placeholder in the search box.
+- `searchPlaceholder` / `search-placeholder` (string): A text to show as a placeholder in the search box.
 Defaults to `Search`.
 - `sort` (boolean): Sort the data by identifier.
 Defaults to `true`.
-- `offerDetails` (boolean): If set to `false`, the data can't be expanded and no details will be shown.
+- `offerDetails` / `offer-details` (boolean): If set to `false`, the data can't be expanded and no details will be shown.
 Defaults to `true`, which will show what has been defined in the `details` slot after a user has expanded the element.
 - `collapsed` (boolean|null): If set to a boolean value, the component is collapsible.
 If it's set to `true` the component is collapsed and only the heading is shown initially.
 If set to `false` the component is expanded.
 Defaults to `null`, which expands the list and doesn't offer to collapse it.
-- `showSummaryOnExpand` (boolean): If set to `false`, the summary gets hidden for expanded elements.
+- `showSummaryOnExpand` / `show-summary-on-expand` (boolean): If set to `false`, the summary gets hidden for expanded elements.
 Defaults to `true`.
 - `heading` (string|null): Specifies the title of the component.
 If set to `null`, the title is hidden.
 Defaults to `null`.
-- `searchMinLength` (integer): The number of characters required to be given until the search starts.
+- `searchMinLength` / `search-min-length` (integer): The number of characters required to be given until the search starts.
 Defaults to `2` as it's usually not very meaningful to search for a single character.

 **Slots:**